 Access to the tutor learning initiative

-Your child’s school will identify if your child needs extra support in 2021.
+Your child’s school will identify if your child needs extra support.

 We have given schools advice on how to identify and assess students who may need extra help.
 This will make sure that children who will benefit most from small group learning are selected to take part.

-If you have any concerns or questions about your child’s engagement in learning, you should contact the school.
+If you have any concerns or questions about your child’s engagement in learning, you should contact your child's school.

 How long your child gets support for

-If the school selects your child for tutor support, they'll decide how often and for how long they need it.
+If the school selects your child for tutor support, it will decide how often and for how long they need it.

-To make their decision they'll assess your child’s learning and progress.
+To make their decision the school will assess your child’s learning and progress.
 This means your child may get support for: